kaloyan-marinov/complete-terraform-course/README.md

    if you want to do a deep dive on how this would look and how you can go about implementing this within your own project: https://www.hashicorp.com/resources/going-multi-account-with-terraform-on-aws

+4. a couple of 3rd-party tools, that are from a company called Gruntwork, that make working with Terraform much nicer

+   - `gruntwork-io/terragrunt`

+     - minimizes code repetition

+     - [reduces the tedium required to achieve] multi-account separation (improved security/isolation)

+   - `gruntwork-io/cloud-nuke`

+     - allows you to very easily clean up a bunch of reasources

+   - `Makefile`s (or shell scripts)

+     - prevent human error

+5. Continuous Integration / Continuous Deployment

+   - GitHub Actions

+   - CircleCI

+   - GitLab

+   - Atlantis
+     (is kind of a Terraform-specific one)

+6. Potential gotchas with Terraform

+   - name changes when refactoring

+     can lead Terraform to think,
+     "Oh, they want to delete this resource, and create a new one"

+   - sensitive data in Terraform state files

+     your Terraform state files do have sensitive data in them, so be careful in making sure to encrypt and manage permissions accordingly

+   - cloud timeouts

+     Terraform sometimes has timeouts

+     usually, if you just re-issue the `terraform apply` command, it will fix that, but they can be a little challenging

+   - naming conflicts

+   - forgetting to destroy your test infrastructure

+   - uni-directional version upgrades

+     if you have a large team,
+     you want to make sure everyone is using the same version of Terraform on their local system, as well as matching that version in your CI/CD system

+   - multiple ways to accomplish the same configuration

+   - there's some parameters within a given resource that are immutable

+   - out-of-band changes

+     making changes out of "the normal Terraform sequence of events"

+     that is something that you just want to avoid whenever possible

+     your team needs to be bought into Terraform as _the only_ means of deploying this infrastructure